Black-box Prompt Tuning with Subspace Learning: Preliminaries

-Prompting is to add some extra tokens in the input sequence of a LLM to guide the LLM to perform downstream tasks~\cite{brown2020language}.
-Based on the representation of prompts, prompting can be classified into textual prompting methods~\cite{brown2020language,schick2021just,shin2020autoprompt,gao2021making} and continuous prompting methods~\cite{li2021prefixtuning,lester2021power}.
-Recent studies~\cite{li2021prefixtuning,lester2021power} suggest that learning continuous prompts by gradient descent can bridge the performance gap between prompting and model fine-tuning.
+Prompting involves adding extra tokens to the input sequence of an LLM to guide the model toward performing specific downstream tasks~\cite{brown2020language}.
+Depending on the representation of prompts, prompting can be categorized into \emph{textual prompting methods}~\cite{brown2020language,schick2021just,shin2020autoprompt,gao2021making} and \emph{continuous prompting methods}~\cite{li2021prefixtuning,lester2021power}.

+Prompt tuning is a type of continuous prompting method.
+Unlike textual prompting methods, which use discrete textual tokens, prompt tuning employs continuous vectors, also known as “continuous prompts,” to steer LLMs toward downstream tasks.
+These learnable continuous vectors offer more flexibility than fixed token embeddings.
+Recent studies~\cite{li2021prefixtuning,lester2021power} also show that prompt tuning can narrow the performance gap between prompting and full fine-tuning.